atlassian/react-beautiful-dnd/docs/general/philosophy.md

 The core design idea of `react-beautiful-dnd` is physicality: we want users to feel like they are moving physical objects around

+## `react-beautiful-dnd` is not for everyone 🙅‍

+There are a lot of libraries out there that allow for drag and drop interactions within React.
+Most notable of these is the amazing [`react-dnd`](https://github.com/react-dnd/react-dnd).
+It does an incredible job at providing a great set of drag and drop primitives which work especially well with the [wildly inconsistent](https://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html) html5 drag and drop feature. **`react-beautiful-dnd` is a higher level abstraction specifically built for vertical and horizontal lists**.
+Within that subset of functionality `react-beautiful-dnd` offers a powerful, natural and beautiful drag and drop experience.
+However, it does not provide the breadth of functionality offered by `react-dnd`.
+So this library might not be for you depending on what your use case is.

 ### Application 1: no instant movement (no snapping)

 It is a fairly standard drag and drop pattern for things to disappear and reappear in response to the users drag.
 For a more natural drag we animate the movement of items as they need to move out of the way while dragging to more clearly show a drags effect.
 We also animate the drop of an item so that it animates into its new home position.
 At no point is an item instantly moved anywhere — regardless of whether it is dragging or not.